overture-stack/sqon-builder/README.md

 );
 ```

-This differs from the default function because it will accept any input.
+This differs from the default function in that it will accept any input (i.e. type `unknown`).
 The use case for this function is when you have a JS object that could potentially be a valid SQON, you can pass this `uncheckedObject` to `SQONBuilder.from(uncheckedObject)` and validation will be performed before the `SQONBuilder` is returned, if possible.

 If the provided string cannot be parsed from JSON a `SyntaxError` will be thrown.